 Now, that’s the part of extraction you can control.
 Keep in mind the general correlation for extraction: if the grinds are too coarse it’s under-extracting and it’ll be sour; if the grinds are too fine it’ll over-extract and be bitter.
 There’s an entire science to coffee grind size.

-The other half is going to be up to the machine.
-Machines with a single "arm" that drip water over grounds in a line are less likely to evenly extract coffee compared to those with a shower head that distribute water evenly.
+The other half is going to be up to the coffee machine.
+Single "arm" coffee makers that drip water over grounds in a line are less likely to evenly extract coffee compared to those with a shower head that distribute water evenly.

-Some machines will even have a "pre-infusion" option that drips water over the grounds before brewing to allow them to bloom.
+Some of the best coffee machines will even have a "pre-infusion" option that drips water over the grounds before brewing to allow them to bloom.
 If you’re curious, watch this video to see how drip coffee makers work…

 Optimal heating components will reach a 197.6 degrees Fahrenheit, but won’t exceed 204.8 degrees Fahrenheit—this is the primo slice of temperature for brewing coffee.
 There is no way to control temperature on a drip machine, but one of the ways you can guarantee the machine you purchase follows these golden rules for coffee brewing is to find models that are approved by the Specialty Coffee Association (SCA), the people who speak for the beans worldwide.

 Everyone’s needs are different—for some people, the simpler the better, while others want to retain the ease while still getting to customize what they can.
-Let’s take a look at some of the top drip coffee models on the market and get you the perfect set up for your kitchen!
+Let’s take a look at some of the best coffee makers on the market and get you the perfect set up for your kitchen!